More Info In The 2024 FAQ

 SOUND POLICY: The placement of sound camps at Reclaim is carefully chosen (considering topography, forested perimeter, landscape) to maintain a pleasant experience for the sound camps, surrounding campers, other theme camps, and most notably: neighbors surrounding the event venue.
 Nightly sound limits are an effort to minimize sound complaints and maintain the sustainability of the event and community relationships.
 Please do your part to burn responsibly.
 Do it for Mosaic’s future.

-Generators: Generators can be significant sources of noise.
-All generators must have a sound baffle to reduce sound emissions.
+Generators: All generators must have a sound baffle to reduce sound emissions.

 No matter the time of day, sound from any size audio installation should generate no more than 90 decibels of sound at 40 feet from the source of the sound.